 If you need a dog that can be left alone for a while, is great with kids, and has low energy, then the dogs on our list are perfect for any laid-back owner.
 Just remember that low energy does not mean no work at all.
-Every dog needs to move around some during the day, even if it’s just checking out their yard.
+Every dog needs to move around some during the day, even if it’s just checking out their yard or spending some time in their wireless dog fence.
 You also need to properly maintain his nails, coat, and ears.

 Plus, each dog will have its own individual personality.
 So, even if the breed is known to be low energy, the actual dog could be different depending on its disposition, which can be affected by both environmental and genetic issues.
 However, knowing what the breed is like as a whole can give you an educated place to start.

 Weighing under ten pounds, the miniature pinscher is a fun and easy to maintain pooch.
 With their beautiful short coats, this healthy breed only requires minimal brushing.